Accused former FIFA Vice President Warner vows to tell all

-PORT OF SPAIN, TRINIDAD Former FIFA Vice President Jack Warner, a central figure in world soccer's deepening scandal, has vowed to tell investigators all he knows about corruption within the sport's governing body.
+PORT OF SPAIN, TRINIDAD Former FIFA Vice President Jack Warner, a central figure in world football's deepening scandal, has vowed to tell investigators all he knows about corruption within the sport's governing body.

 In a paid political address entitled "The gloves are off" broadcast in Trinidad and Tobago late on Wednesday, Warner said he feared for his life, but would reveal everything he knows.